-For lease inclusion indexing amounts, go to ftb.ca.gov and search for lease inclusion.
+For lease inclusion indexing amounts, go to gov/forms/search and enter lease inclusion.

 - Amortization of Certain Intangibles (IRC Section 197): Property classified as Section 197 property under federal law is also Section 197 property for California purposes.
 There is no separate California election required or allowed.
 However, for Section 197 property acquired before January 1, 1994, the California adjusted basis as of January 1, 1994, must be amortized over the remaining federal amortization period. - Grapevines Subject to Phylloxera or Pierce's Disease: For California purposes, replacement grapevines may be depreciated using a recovery period of five years instead of ten years.